 What was the personal situation or challenge?

-Navigating a foreign immigration process was intimidating, and they were uncertain about where to begin.
-They needed professional assistance to guide them through the multitude of visa options, tax systems, and relocation services.
-They were eager to also find a home in Foz do Douro, an upmarket area in Lisbon, which would be suitable for their family, that includes two children.
+Navigating a foreign immigration process was intimidating, and they were uncertain where to begin.
+They needed professional assistance to guide them through many visa options, tax systems, and relocation services.
+They were eager to find a home in Foz do Douro, an upmarket area in Lisbon, suitable for their family of two.
 They were also concerned about accessing education, healthcare, and integrating into a new community.

 How did Portugal Pathways help?

-We provided guidance to Aubrey and Mark through the various visa options available in Portugal.
-The couple decided they wanted to go with the more expensive visa known as the Golden Visa.
+We guided Aubrey and Mark through the various visa options available in Portugal.
+The couple decided to go with the more expensive Golden Visa.
 However, after an in-depth consultation, the D7 Visa programme emerged as the ideal solution for their needs.

-This visa programme allowed them the same main benefits as the Golden Visa such as full residency in Portugal, with access to education for their children, healthcare, and the ability to travel freely within the European Schengen member countries.
+This visa programme allowed them the same primary benefits as the Golden Visa, such as full residency in Portugal, access to education for their children, healthcare, and the ability to travel freely within the European Schengen member countries.

 Our team provided comprehensive support in navigating the application process and the eligibility requirements, including proof of income, health insurance, and ensuring a clean criminal record.